actris-cloudnet/dataportal-docs/netcdf.md

 clouds", "ice clouds", "aerosol", "insects".
-In this case one can use a _status field_, where the integer variable will be one of a limited number of values, or a <i>bit field</i>, where each bit of the integer variable should be interpretted as a separate flag.
+In this case one can use a _status field_, where the integer variable will be one of a limited number of values, or a <i>bit field</i>, where each bit of the integer variable should be interpreted as a separate flag.

 Rather than use a `units` attribute, the variable should use a `definition` attribute, where each line (separated by the newline character) indicates the